NixOS/rfcs/rfcs/0140-simple-package-paths.md

  - It makes another class of packages uniform, by picking a solution with restricted expressive power.

 Con:
- - It does not solve the contributor experience problem of having to many rules.
+ - It does not solve the contributor experience problem of having too many rules.
  - `args.nix` is another pattern that contributors need to learn how to use, as we have seen that it is not immediately obvious to everyone how it works.
  - A CI check can mitigate the possible lack of uniformity, and we see a simple implementation strategy for it.
  - This keeps the contents of the unit directories simple and a bit more uniform than with optional `args.nix` files.